We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - People should avoid walking around the house with bare feet.

-- Clothes should be washed in hot water with fungicidal soap.
+- Clothes should be washed in hot water with antifungal soap.

 Keeping cool and wearing loose clothing may help reduce the risk.